 This is where One Piece becomes so much more than just a story to me.
 The most memorable parts aren’t the moments when the crew finds treasure or gains power.
 In fact, Luffy often walks away from the “Throne” because it gets in the way of his freedom.

-The parts that stick with us are the sheer feelings of the journey.
-We don’t remember the crew for their “bounty” or their status.
-We remember the goofy, funny moments that made the world feel alive, the ridiculous songs in the middle of a forest, or the chaotic banquets after a hard-fought victory.
-We remember the gut-punch emotions that actually changed how we see the world:
+The parts that stick with me are the sheer feelings of the journey.
+I don’t remember the crew for their “bounty” or their status.
+I remember the goofy, funny moments that made the world feel alive, the ridiculous songs in the middle of a forest, or the chaotic banquets after a hard-fought victory.
+I remember the gut-punch emotions that actually changed how I see the world:

 (Source: Me, One Piece exhibition I visited)